Impact of noise on inverse design: The case of NMR spectra matching: Acknowledgement

 \section{Acknowledgement}

 O.A.v.L. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772834).
 O.A.v.L. has received support as the Ed Clark Chair of Advanced Materials and as a Canada CIFAR AI Chair.
-Icons in Fig.\ref{fig:workflow} from DBCLS, Openclipart and Simon Dürr from bioicons.com under CC-BY 4.0 and CC0, respectively.
+This research is part of the University of Toronto’s Acceleration Consortium, which receives funding from the Canada First Research Excellence Fund (CFREF).
+Icons in Fig.\ref{fig:workflow} are from DBCLS, Openclipart and Simon Dürr from bioicons.com under CC-BY 4.0 and CC0, respectively.